Dillingham Drive: Technology

 "In theory, the Ghaldron-Hesthor paratemporal transposition field was uninfluenced by material objects outside it . . [but] in practice, especially when two paratemporal vehicles going in opposite 'directions' interpenetrated, the field would weaken briefly, and external objects, sometimes alive and hostile, would intrude."
 Once such accidental intrusion, by Pennsylvania State Trooper Calvin Morrison, is the basis of the story told in Lord Kalvan of Otherwhen.

 A Ghaldron-Hestor field-generator is typically located in a "paratemporal transposition conveyor," a spherical fixture which is the size of the generated field.
 Conveyors can vary in size from that sufficient to enclose a small autonomous sensing device to large enough to accommodate large vehicles or craft.
-A typical conveyor is the size of a small van or room.
+A typical conveyor is approximately the size of a motorized van or small room.

 Port Sandor Times | News Service | Piper Home Page | Sitemap